 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

 I’ve already reviewed iGPSport SR30 a year ago.
-Initially, it performed decently, but after one firmware update, it started giving too many false positives, so it became unusable.
+Initially, it performed decently, but after a firmware update, it started giving too many false positives and became unusable.
 Naturally, I was curious about the newer SR mini radar.
-Has iGPSport solved the accuracy?
+Has iGPSport solved the accuracy issue?
 I’ve been using it for a few weeks and have also compared it to other popular cycling radars to find out.

 Full disclosure: I received this radar from iGPSport for testing, but as always, I assured them that I would reveal the good, the bad, and the ugly.
 They have no editorial input or control over the final article.